Poisson approximation of Poisson-driven point processes and extreme values in stochastic geometry

-The measure $P_{\eta,\xi}^x$ is called {\em Palm measure} of $\eta$ w.r.t. $\xi$ at $x$.
-A point process $\eta_\xi^x$ with distribution $P_{\eta,\xi}^x$ is called {\em Palm process} oder {\em Palm version} of $\eta$ w.r.t. $\xi$ at $x$.
-If $\xi$ is simple, $\eta_\xi^x$ can be interpreted as the process $\eta$ seen from $x$ conditioned on $\xi$ having a point in $x$.
-From Lemma 6.2(ii) in \cite{kallenberg2017random} we obtain that
+holds.
+The measure $P_{\eta,\xi}^x$ is called the {\em Palm measure} of $\eta$ with respect to $\xi$ at $x$.
+A point process $\eta^{\xi,x}$ with distribution $P_{\eta,\xi}^x$ is called a {\em Palm process} or a {\em Palm version} of $\eta$ with respect to $\xi$ at $x$.
+If $\xi$ is simple, $\eta^{\xi,x}$ can be interpreted as the process $\eta$ seen from $x$ conditioned on $\xi$ having a point in $x$.
+If $\xi = \eta$ a.s.\ we write $\eta^x$ for a Palm version of $\eta$ (with respect to itself) at $x$ and we obtain from Lemma 6.2(ii) in \cite{kallenberg2017random} that